breezy-codes/computer-networks-guide/intro.md

 ### Contact-

-If you have any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/brianna-laird/).
+If you have any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/brianna-laird/), thank you!